 Inevitably it turned into a discussion about the merits of product-based planning over other techniques and a debate about top-down planning.

 Both are planning tools that help the project manager determine scope.
 Both are hierarchical tree diagrams.
 Both help estimate the effort, time and resources needed to deliver the project.

 The PBS is derived by decomposing ― breaking down ― the project into smaller components until the level of detail is enough to accurately describe what is needed to deliver the project.

-In How to Write a Project Plan I used a speaker event to illustrate product-based planning.
-The rational process of decomposing the project into more detail established that promotion was better defined by an advertising campaign and marketing products.
+In How to Write a Project Plan, I used an event to illustrate product-based planning.
+The rational process of decomposing the project into more detail established that promotion was better defined by an advertising campaign and marketing products …

 In contrast, the bottom-up approach turns logic on its head.
-The team attempts to think of all the products (or work) the project must deliver.
+The project manager attempts to think of all the products (or work) the project must deliver.

-- all team members have enough knowledge to name every product and integrate them across all levels
+- all team members have enough knowledge to name every product and integrate them across all levels.

 From my earlier example, would the distinction between marketing and advertising have been understood?
 Would something be missed?
 Probably.

 It is a lazy way to plan.
 It is an unreliable way to plan.

 Do you advocate top-down planning?
-Please join the discussion.